ArchithSharma/CricketPredictions/README.md

 CricketPredictions/
-│── code/          # Contains all R scripts for analysis │── data/          # Includes datasets used in the project │── results/       # Includes figures generated from analysis │── paper/         # Includes the research paper and TeX Source │── README.md      # Project documentation
+│── code/          # Contains all R scripts for analysis │── data/          # Includes datasets used in the project │── results/       # Includes figures generated from analysis and lengthy console outputs │── paper/         # Includes the research paper and TeX Source │── README.md      # Project documentation
 │── LICENSE        # License information